ivins/chatty/README.md

 # This Is Chatty App
-Primarily a client-side SPA (single-page app) built with ReactJS
+A client-side SPA (single-page app) built with ReactJS

 Contains a chat log displaying messages and notifications.
+Usernames are displayed in different colors.
+Colours can be changed/added in the APP component.

 Contains an input field to change your name and an input field to send a message.